Live chat by BoldChat

 Why is Cadmium being regulated?

 In 1974, Congress passed the Safe Drinking Water Act.
-This law requires EPA to determine safe levels of chemicals in drinking water which do or may cause health problems.
+This law requires EPA to determine safe levels of chemicals in drinking water that do or may cause health problems.
 These non-enforceable levels, based solely on possible health risks and exposure, are called Maximum Contaminant Level Goals.

 The MCLG for cadmium has been set at 5 parts per billion (ppb) because EPA believes this level of protection would not cause any of the potential health problems described below.